s2shape/CassandraSupplyCollector/README.md

 Adjust CollectSample() method to split data entity name by dot symbol, and query only first component.
 Wrap the result to corresponding POCO object, and collect samples from it's properties.

 - Uses `count(*)` to calculate row count.
-Must be checked on a few millions records, probably find better alternative.
+Must be checked on a few millions records, probably we should find some better alternative.
+- Table size is not calculated, there are no methods in C# driver.
+However, this information is available in `nodetool cfstats` output.
+As well as row count.
+Need to find a way to get this information from C#